I remember so clearly putting together our first packing list for Central America and Mexico.

 Over-the-Counter Medicine — In addition to the motion sickness medication mentioned above, we prefer to travel with Pepto Bismol and some sort of painkiller on hand.

-What to Wear in Central America & Mexico: Women
+What to Wear in Central America and Mexico For Women

 3-5 Dresses Lightweight Dresses — I personally love to wear dresses and tend to wear them during most of my time in cities, however, if you’re traveling as a solo female traveler, be aware that some women do report increased harassment on the street when they are wearing short dresses in Latin America.